tembo-io/pg_vectorize/README.md

 CREATE EXTENSION vectorize CASCADE;
 ```

-If you're installing in an existing Postgres instance, you will need the following depdencies:
+If you're installing in an existing Postgres instance, you will need the following dependencies:

 Rust: